SteadierCash/SteadierCash/README.md

 # Hi, I'm @SteadierCash 👋
 Welcome to my GitHub profile!

-Here's a bit about me:
+I'm a first-year Masters student deeply passionate about computer science and programming.
+I spend all my time soaking up new knowledge and skills, always eager to learn more.
+I'm highly organized and thrive in environments where I can both learn and contribute.
+I'm looking for a role where I can keep growing and share my passion with others.
 ## About Me
 - **Name:** Mateusz Podstawka
 - **Interests:**